chrysante/scatha/docs/LanguageRef.md

 let quux = &ref; // `quux` is deduced to be of type &int (reference to int), and refers to the value of `bar`
 ```

+In other words, references are deferenced implicitly.
+When copying references, their reference status must always explicitly be upheld if thats the desired behaviour.

 Care must be taken with reassigning and especially storing references.
 The use of references that outlive their referred-to object has undefined behaviour.

 ## Expressions

-Pretty much like in C, differences will be explained in more details in the future.
+Pretty much like in C, differences will be explained in more detail in the future.

 ## Arrays